sandialabs/uFJC/.github/pull_request_template.md

 Here, describe the goal of the pull request, i.e. what does it seek to address?
 Does this pull request fix an existing bug, or create a new feature?
-Why are the changed proposed by this pull request necessary?
+Why are the changes proposed by this pull request necessary?

 ## Specifics